 What is Radiocarbon dating?

-A method for determining the age of an oject made from organic material using the properties of radioarbon, a radioactive isotope of carbon.
-Information on the process from the University of Oxfords's Radiocarbon Accelerator Unit can be found here.
+A method for determining the age of an object made from organic material using the properties of radiocarbon, a radioactive isotope of carbon.

 Who was the scribe?